zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 The tuple \\(\lbrace \bm{\eta}, \bm{\kappa}, \bm{\mu_s} \rbrace\\) \\(\big(\\)or, alternatively, \\(\lbrace \bm{\eta}, \bm{d}, \bm{\alpha\_{ss}} \rbrace  \big) \\) contains sufficient information to describe both the behavior at the surface (boundary) and the (isotropic) multiple-scattering process (known as [subsurface scattering](https://en.wikipedia.org/wiki/Subsurface_scattering)) inside the volume that ultimately gives rise to what we perceive as the surface albedo \\(\bm{\alpha\_{ms}}\\).
 Note that certain materials (metals, in particular) require modeling of [wave interference](https://en.wikipedia.org/wiki/Wave_interference) to obtain expected reflectance values.

-A surface, then, is just an optical interface signified by a discontinuity of the optical properties (in reality, the [transition at the boundary is continuous](https://www.feynmanlectures.caltech.edu/II_33.html), with a thickness of several atomic layers, but we can ignore this fact at scales relevant to computer graphics).
+A surface, then, is just an optical interface signified by a discontinuity of optical properties (in reality, the [transition at the boundary is continuous](https://www.feynmanlectures.caltech.edu/II_33.html), with a thickness of several atomic layers, but we can ignore this fact at scales relevant to computer graphics).

 Sometimes, it is convenient to specify the concentration (density) of the medium, and not its effective optical properties.
 For example, the attenuation coefficient can be computed using the following formula: